OctopusDeploy/docs/docs/runbooks/runbook-examples/terraform/provision-aws-with-terraform.md

 </details>

 ## installTentacle.sh

-This contains a bash script to automatically install the Octopus Deploy Tentacle on the Linux EC2 instance being created.
+This contains a bash script to automatically install the Octopus Deploy Tentacle on the Linux EC2 instance being created:

 <details>
-<summary>File contents</summary>
+<summary>installTentacle.sh</summary>
 <p>

 ```bash